Sharp Hybrid Confidence Bands for Partially Identified Treatment Effects under Tail Uncertainty with an Application to Workforce Gender Diversity and Firm Performance: Framework

-Let $\mathcal{D}_{ijt}$ denote the diversity signal for firm~$i$ in sector~$j$ at time~$t$ (for instance, the percentage of women or non-white executives).
-A firm is labelled “treated’’ when $\mathcal{D}_{ijt}\ge\tau$.
+Let $\mathcal{D}_{ijt}$ denote the diversity signal for firm $i$ in sector $j$ at time $t$ (e.g.\ the percentage of female or non-white executives).
+A firm is labelled ``treated'' when $\mathcal{D}_{ijt}\ge\tau$.
 Rather than prespecify $\tau$, we examine a grid of meaningful cut-offs,